History of China (1989–2002): Economic development

 Amidst maintaining political stability, Premier Zhu Rongji kept things on track in the difficult years of the late 1990s, maintaining mainland China's averaged growth at 9.7% a year over the two decades to 2000.
 The ability of the PRC to chart an effective course through the recent Asian Financial crisis, which crippled Southeast and East Asian economies (including that of Hong Kong and Taiwan), was also rather noteworthy.
 Part of the survival was owed to the state's overall control of the economy.
 Against the backdrop of the Asian financial crisis and the catastrophic 1998 Yangtze River Floods, mainland China's GDP still grew by 7.9% in the first nine months of 2002, beating the government's 7% target despite a global economic slowdown.
 Active state intervention to stimulate demand through wage increases in the public sector and other measures showed certain strengths in the Chinese economic system in times of hardship.

-Economic reforms have triggered internal migrations within China.
+The reform and opening up has triggered internal migrations within China.
 Click on the image for more information.

 While foreign direct investment (FDI) worldwide halved in 2000, the flow of capital into mainland China rose 10%.
 As global firms scramble to avoid missing the China boom; FDI in China has risen 22.6% in 2002.
 While global trade stagnated, growing by one percent in 2002, mainland China's trade soared by 18% in the first nine months of 2002, with exports outstripping imports.

 Zhu tackled deep-seated structural problems which more conservative leaders were afraid of letting go.
 Uneven development was a major issue, as was the remaining state-owned enterprises.
 In addition, inefficient state firms and a banking system mired in bad loans and lost funds to foreign countries.
 Substantial disagreements over economic policy resulted in the party leadership, as the tensions focused on the pace of change.
 Zhu was long known to have been involved in a divisive relationship with CCP leader Jiang.